AYUSHMAN-PANDA/WatchParty/README.md

 ## Events Handling Implementaion

 The `socket.io` framework is used for broadcasting and receiving events and messages in the server.
+Other than the default events, we differentiate our events as follows:
+`{custom-event}-server` : For events emitted by server.
+`{custom-event}-client` : For events emitted by client.

 ### Connection Event